hcorrada/ismb2015/index.Rmd

 - Funding agencies calling for proposals to (strictly) *analyze* project data
 - Epigenomics roadmap, Encode, TCGA, ...
 - Journals calling for (strictly) *analysis* papers (e.g., Nature Methods)
-- *We have unprecendented ability to measure*
+- *We have unprecedented ability to measure*
 - *and lots of publicly available data to contextualize it*

 <div class="centered">